 It’s a way for me to take weekly advantage of my competitive edge.

 The ability to develop that relationship with people … after they get something that is of excellent value and quality and very different from the norm.
 Most ezines that come to your email box each day are really not very good because they miss the point of what an e-zine is.

 An e-zine should be a personalized conversation with a singular person and in my e-zine every week, I “talk with the reader” about what I watched on TV that week or I’ll tell them that I was in Vegas if I was in Vegas, or wherever I was.
 And just a couple lines, I saw this show, saw Love at the Mirage with the Beatles, it was really cool and go there when you’re in town.
 If you miss the personal piece you develop no connection with your reader.

 If I ate at a really cool restaurant, I’ll say, “I ate over at Emeril’s, man you’ve got to go there, that was just really good.”
-If I took my son somewhere else, I’ll tell them, “we went to Treasure Island and watched The Sirens.
+If I took my son somewhere else, I’ll tell them, “we went to The Mirage and watched Love.
 You should bring your kids over there if you have the kids in town;” stuff like that.